 While those features may sound costly, hosting is unbelievably affordable if you choose the right host and package.

-Step 3.
-Set-Up Your Site with WordPress
+Step 4.
+Set Up Your Site with WordPress.org

-Choose a Theme
+Choose a WordPress Theme

 Pick a theme that is visually appealing, easy to navigate, and well-suited to your niche.
 Your readers should be able to easily get to the content they’re looking for from your home page.
 This theme will provide a visual framework for your site.

-Familiarize Yourself With WordPress
+Familiarize Yourself With WordPress.org

 Once you’ve picked a design for your blog, the next step is to get into WordPress so you can start writing your first post!